Halsey (singer): 2021–2023: If I Can't Have Love, I Want Power

-2022–present: "So Good" release controversy

 In January 2022, Halsey wrote and produced a song, titled "So Good".
-When the song's release was withheld from release due to Capitol needing to test the song's "virality", Halsey posted a TikTok video criticizing Capitol Records on May 22, 2022 for not being allowed to release "So Good" without an "accompanying campaign or TikTok video to make it go viral."
+When the song was withheld from release due to Capitol needing to test the song's "virality", Halsey posted a TikTok video criticizing Capitol Records on May 22, 2022, for not being allowed to release "So Good" without an "accompanying campaign or TikTok video to make it go viral."
 Five days prior, without the approval of Capitol, Halsey played a snippet of her song in a TikTok video.
 In the days following her post, questions arose regarding whether or not Capitol was going to take legal action against her.
 Music industry attorney Erin M. Jacobson mentioned in an article by TIME that "it is rare that a label would sue one of its own artists, especially when the label plans to continue working with that artist.
 Further, using such a short piece of the record could also be seen as a promotional use."
 Capitol Records eventually conceded on May 31, 2022, amid criticism and scrutiny from a variety of music artists, and set a release date for the song of June 9, 2022.
-There have been questions to whether the release controversy was a marketing stunt from observers, though Halsey maintained throughout the controversy that it was not fake.
+Although some believed that the release controversy was a marketing stunt, Halsey maintained that it was not fake.
 Many news outlets commented on the increasing nature, and problem, of pressures for TikTok virality on musicians by record labels.

+On February 24, 2023, Halsey released "Die 4 Me".
+The song is an updated and extended cut of Halsey's verse on the Post Malone song "Die For Me".
+On April 15, 2023, Variety announced that Halsey and Capitol Records had parted ways.
+On June 14, 2023, it was announced that Halsey had signed to Columbia Records.
+On June 21–22, 2023, Halsey performed two string ensemble shows in Newark, New Jersey, at New Jersey Performing Arts Center, performing an orchestra version of some of her discography.
+She performed the songs "Ya'aburnee" and "Bells in Santa Fe", from If I Can't Have Love, I Want Power live for the first time.
+In partnership with Hard Rock Live, she scheduled three more orchestra shows, June 24 in Hollywood, Florida; June 30 in Gary, Indiana; and July 2 in Wheatland, California.